STAGE

 Picture

-Lydia Hotovy, is the Choreographer for S.T.A.G.E..
+Lydia Hotovy, is one of our choreographers for S.T.A.G.E..
 She is a student at Oklahoma City University, where she is a dance major.
 She has been a member of S.T.A.G.E. since age 2 and has performed in numerous productions both in the S.T.A.G.E. world, as well as, Pius High School, Wesleyan University, and Pinewood Bowl.
 She is an outstanding choreographer, teacher, writer, and performer and brings her many talents to S.T.A.G.E. to share with others.

 ABOUT US...